luofei163/teleport/rfd/0214-identifier-first-login.md

 // SAMLConnectorSpecV2 is a SAML connector specification. message SAMLConnectorSpecV2 {
   ...
-  // UserMatchers is a set of RegEx patterns to narrow down which username(s) this auth connector should
+  // UserMatchers is a set of glob patterns to narrow down which username(s) this auth connector should
   // match for identifier-first login. repeated string UserMatchers = 19 [(gogoproto.jsontag) = "user_matchers,omitempty"]
 }